Why This Matters

 Beat and Pause Notation

-- (beat) indicates a brief pause for reflection or emotional shift within dialogue
+- (beat) indicates a brief pause for reflection or emotional shift within dialogue.

-MORE and CONTINUED for Page Breaks
+MORE and CONT'D for Page Breaks

-Compare: Parentheticals vs. beat notation—both guide performance, but parentheticals direct how to deliver a line while beats control pacing between lines.
-Overusing either weakens their impact; strong writers trust actors to find the rest.
+Compare: Parentheticals vs. beat notation: both guide performance, but parentheticals direct how to deliver a line while beats control pacing between lines.
+Overusing either weakens their impact.
+Strong writers trust actors to find the rest.

 Quick Reference Table